welchbj/ctf/docs/forensics.md

 # Forensics

-Forensics is an interesting category of CTF problems and requires knowing how data can be hidden creatively in existing file formats.
+Forensics is an interesting category of CTF problems and requires knowing how data can be left behind on backups, logs, or other artifacts.

 ## Windows Analysis